balnbibarbi/tanzu-initializr/tkg/storage-integration.md

 ---

-To provide multiple levels of storage consumption
+Provide multiple levels of storage consumption

 **As a Platform Engineer**
 **I want** to provide multiple levels of storage consumption